Frequently Asked Questions

 Do you have a mid-year intake?

 We will be offering a mid-year intake for the Bachelor of Psychology (Honours).
-Mid-year applications will open on a date TBC.
+Mid-year applications will open on Monday, 6 April.

 We are not currently expecting to offer mid-year intakes for any other programs in 2019.
 If this changes details will be posted here by April.

 Do you offer 4+2 internship program in psychology?